Configuring Service Chaining with Security Groups

 • Services with dual-arm devices must be configured with a reverse security-group identifier that is different from the forward security-group.

-• The forward arms of one or more endpoints in the service may share the service VLAN.
-The reverse arms of one or more endpoints in the service may share the service VLAN.
+• Services with dual-arm devices should use different service VLANs for the forward and reverse arms of the endpoints.
+The forward arms of one or more service endpoints in the service function can share one service VLAN and the reverse arms of one or more service endpoints can use a different service VLAN.

 • While security-groups and service VLANs may be shared between ePBR services, users must ensure that the contracts that use these services in chains do not have conflicting match filters or actions.